aiven/aiven-docs/docs/platform/howto/manage-vpc-peering.md

 ## Deploy new services to a VPC

-When you create a new service, your peered VPC is available as a new geolocation on the **VPC** tab under **Select service region**.
+When you create a service, your peered VPC is available as a new geolocation on the **VPC** tab under **Select service region**.
 It can take a few minutes for a newly created VPC to appear for service deployments.